tonybiker/Bikedad/README.md

 # Bikedad
 Just another repository
 These are my very first action in Github
-Use this repository for learning purposesonly
+Use this repository for learning purposes only